mzampetakis/mzampetakis.github.io/_posts/2020-08-17-Log-Requests-in-Go.md

 More about the Go's context package can be found [here](https://golang.org/pkg/context/).

-The following middleware generates a uuid, logs at the request logging nad passes it inside the request's context.
+The following middleware generates a uuid, logs at the request logging and passes it inside the request's context.

 ```go
 func myMiddleware(next http.Handler) http.Handler {